tektutor/openshift-tekton-feb-2022/Day1/README.md

 Let's create a public route for the service to access the service from outside the OpenShift cluster

+If you don't mention the type of service while creating, OpenShift assumes you wish to create a CluterIP internal service.
 ```
 oc expose svc spring-ms
 ```